 (b) Granting or offering to grant degrees in Washington for credit obtained within or outside the state.

 (c) Maintaining or advertising a Washington location, mailing address, or telecommunications number for any purpose or any other function of a degree-granting institution, other than contact with the institution's former students for any legitimate purpose related to their having attended.

 (d) Advertising, promoting, publicizing, soliciting or recruiting for the institution or its offerings that is targeted specifically at Washington citizens, excluding multi-institutional college fairs.

-(23) "Withdraw" means that, due to significant deficiencies or failure to meet the criteria of authorization or exemption, the board has withdrawn the authorization or exemption granted to an institution.
+(23) "Withdraw" means that, due to significant deficiencies or failure to meet the criteria of authorization or exemption, the council has withdrawn the authorization or exemption granted to an institution.
 Upon withdrawal, the institution must cease all degree-granting operations immediately.

 (25) "Additional program" means a degree program that: